Ayush1M/Modal/README.md

 ## What I Learned
 * Learned about DOM.
 * Learned how to use style display properties in JS to display the pop-up.

-## Acknowledgment
-   My acknowledgements go out to the team at Scrimba.
-Enrolling in your courses made this project possible.